ArchimidisM/SpectrumStarter/readme.txt

 == Copyright ==

-Spectrum Starter WordPress Theme, Copyright 2016 WordPress.org Spectrum Starter is distributed under the terms of the GNU GPL
+Spectrum Starter WordPress Theme, Copyright 2016 Archimidis Mertzanos Spectrum Starter is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify